Aims and scope

 - PubMed Central

 The full text of all articles is deposited in digital archives around the world to guarantee long-term digital preservation.
 You can also access all articles published by BioMed Central on SpringerLink.

-We are working closely with relevant indexing services including PubMed Central and Web of Science (Thomson Reuters) to ensure that articles published in Cancers of the Head & Neck will be available in their databases, when appropriate.
+We are working closely with other relevant indexing services including Scopus, MEDLINE and Web of Science (Clarivate Analytics) to ensure that articles published in Cancers of the Head & Neck will be available in their databases, when appropriate.

 All manuscripts submitted to Cancers of the Head & Neck should adhere to BioMed Central's editorial policies.